You are here

 Frequently Asked Questions about Home Schooling

-If the written notification is not submitted to the school district the student resides in, the residing school district must be notified as well to avoid truancy action.
+- If the written notification is not submitted to the school district the student resides in, it is advisable to notify the residing school district as well to avoid truancy action.

 Where do I get textbooks, curricula, tests and other materials to home school my child?